Washington

 Despite the early diagnosis rate in Washington falling into the average tier, the state still has a lot of work to do to make sure that more of those at high risk for lung cancer are screened.

-It is alarming that Washington falls into the below average tier for percent of patients not receiving any treatment.
+Washington falls into the average tier for percent of patients receiving no treatment.
 Some patients do refuse treatment, but issues such as fatalism and stigma can prevent eligible patients from accessing treatment that may save or extend their lives.
 All patients should work with their doctors to establish a treatment plan and goals.